Invisible Avenger

-Invisible Avenger is a 1958 American film noir crime film directed by James Wong Howe, Ben Parker and John Sledge.
-The film was a compilation of two television pilot episodes of a 1957 Republic Pictures TV show called The Shadow.
-When the show failed to sell, the episodes (one of which was directed by cinematographer James Wong Howe) were edited together and released as a theatrical feature called Invisible Avenger.
+Invisible Avenger is a 1958 American crime film noir directed by James Wong Howe, Ben Parker and John Sledge.
+The film combines two television pilot episodes of a failed 1957 Republic Pictures show titled The Shadow.

-The film was re-released in 1962 under the title Bourbon Street Shadows by the Louisiana-based MPA films.
 The episodes were shot on location in New Orleans.

+The film was rereleased in 1962 under the title of Bourbon Street Shadows.
+The 1994 film adaptation of The Shadow adopted two visual elements from this production: The Shadow’s own shadow being visible while his power is active, and a horizontal shaft of light highlighting the character’s eyes while using his mental abilities.

-Plot summary
+Plot

-Pablo Ramirez is an expatriate from the Caribbean nation of Santa Cruz that is under control of a military dictator called the Generalissimo.
+Pablo Ramirez is an expatriate from the Caribbean nation of Santa Cruz that is under control of a military dictator known as the Generalissimo.
 From New Orleans, Ramirez plots a revolution and his return to Santa Cruz.

-To assist in his goal and to protect him from the Santa Cruz secret police who are in New Orleans, Ramirez seeks the help of Lamont Cranston through a mutual friend, jazz trumpeter Tony Alcade.
+To assist in his goal and to protect him from the Santa Cruz secret police who are in New Orleans, Ramirez seeks the help of Lamont Cranston through a mutual friend, jazz trumpeter Tony Alcalde.
 In the midst of a telephone call to Cranston, Tony is murdered by the secret police.
 Cranston and his metaphysical mentor Jogendra come to New Orleans to bring Tony's murderers to justice and freedom to Santa Cruz.

-Though no one knows the identity of the crime fighting trouble shooter The Shadow who has telepathic powers, everyone knows that he can be contacted for help through Lamont Cranston.
-As Cranston protects Pablo from secret police assassination and kidnapping attempts, the Generalissimo broadcasts the execution of Pablo's twin brother that is shown on television in the United States in a scheme to draw Pablo into the open.
+Although no one knows the identity of The Shadow, a crime-fighting character with telepathic powers, everyone knows that he can be contacted for help through Cranston.
+As Cranston protects Pablo from assassination and kidnapping attempts, the Generalissimo broadcasts the execution of Pablo's twin brother that is shown on television in the United States in a scheme to draw Pablo into the open.